antonionunnally/Python/ARW_zeros/readme.md

 1
 ```

-The implementation handles values such as `0` and `0.0`, while leaving non-numeric values unchanged.
+Values such as `0` and `0.0` are handled, while non-numeric values are left unchanged.

 ---